45Drives/cephgeorep/README.md

 # cephgeorep
-Ceph File System Remote Sync Daemon
+Ceph File System Remote Sync Daemon for Ceph Mimic
 For use with a Ceph file server to trickle files to a remote backup server, i.e. georeplicate your Ceph fs.

 ## Prerequisites